Nostrademous/Dota2-FullOverwrite/readme.md

 -   roshan logic, etc.
 -   **dynamic** item purchasing for heroes
 -   **dynamic** skill builds for heroes
+-   **dynamic** hero selection for synergy and countering the opposition
--   implement lots more
+-   implement lots more heroes
+-   implement dealing with disappearing heroes (b/c they go invis for example)

-~~Some~~ A lot of FIXMEs/TODOs are commented in code - I add them as a tag to get back to with ideas.
+A lot of FIXMEs/TODOs are commented in code - I add them as a tag to get back to with ideas.